dictyBase/Migration/deployment/argoevents.md

 ## Issuer and Certificate

-You will need to create a new issuer and certificate -- these are required in order to set up Ingress (our next step).
+You will need to create a new issuer and certificate -- these are required in order to set up Ingress (needed for GitHub webhooks).

 __Issuer__
 ```yaml